 For all his character flaws, Fellini's fight with Reiji and Sei in Episode 15 showed that he is one helluva Gundam pilot and Determinator (even more so than his other rival Greco Logan).
 Especially given this sequence◊.
-Plus, it also helps that Fellini has transitioned more into The Mentor as the series progressed, such that he's one of the few people who has a degree of influence on Reiji.
-This came to a head in episode 21 when Fellini baited Reiji (who was still anguished over Aila's "betrayal") into a fist fight so that Reiji could vent his rage.
+Plus, it also helps that Fellini has transitioned more into a Mentor as the series progressed, such that he's one of the few people who has a degree of influence on Reiji.
+This came to a head in Episode 21 when Fellini baited Reiji (who was still anguished over Aila's "betrayal") into a fist fight so that Reiji could vent his rage.

 Strangled by the Red String: Averted with Fellini/Kirara and Aila/Reiji.
 Unlike many installments in the Gundam franchise, Build Fighters takes its time to develop the relationships and has both couples going through highs and lows.
-For many fans, this makes their respective pay-offs (Episode 20 and 21 respectively) all the more heartwarming.
+For many fans, this makes their respective pay-offs (Episodes 20 and 21 respectively) all the more heartwarming.

 Tainted by the Preview: Exia Dark Matter and Miss Sazabi were not well received when previews of the high grade model kits were shown.
 Subverted later on when the fandom warmed up to both mobile suits when the animation version of both suits were shown to have much more detail than their model kits.

 From all of the hype of the HG GM/GM kit from GM's Counterattack, The Gunpla itself only appears in 5 seconds as a last resort before it was destroyed by China's Beargguy III.